- Undergraduate Programs

 - Be a responsible business leader.

-- Work side-by-side with business leaders to address business, social, and environmental challenges.
+- Work side-by-side with business leaders to address business, social and environmental challenges.

-- Be a source of transformative change in any workplace by studying the primacy of the triple bottom line (people, planet, profit) in decision making.
+- Be a source of transformative change in any workplace by studying the primacy of the triple bottom line -- people, planet, profit -- in decision-making.

 - Integrate sustainability into business practices.

-- Better understand the role, dynamics, and social & environmental impact of organizations.
+- Better understand the role, dynamics and social & environmental impact of organizations.

 Learning to lead by example, students majoring in business will also be required to participate in several hands-on learning experiences.
+Graduates will enter the workforce with a managerial mindset and leadership skills desired by all varieties of organizations.

 Complete an approved local, domestic, or international internship in a business or social organization.